Muon anomalous magnetic moment and Right handed sterile neutrino: Summery and remarks

 \section{Summery and remarks}

-Recent experimental measurements on ${\boldsymbol{\mu}}$AMM represent considerable discrepancies with SM predictions.
-These differences might be understood in scenarios of physics beyond SM with new particles and interactions.
-In this work, we investigated the right-handed sterile neutrino contributions to the $(g-2)_{{\boldsymbol{\mu}}}$ anomaly within an effective four-fermion interacting model based on the fundamental symmetries and particle content of the SM.
+Recent experimental measurements on ${\boldsymbol{\mu}}$AMM exhibit a considerable discrepancy compared to the SM predictions.
+These differences might be understood in scenarios of physics beyond SM, involving new particles and interactions.
+In this work, we investigated the potential contribution of right-handed sterile neutrinos to the $(g-2)_{{\boldsymbol{\mu}}}$ anomaly within an effective four-fermion interacting model based on the fundamental symmetries and particle content of the SM.
 To this end, we first calculated the magnetic dipole form factor ($F_2$) for the muon particle by considering the standard sterile neutrino interaction which is the interaction including $W$ boson and $\nu_{R}$ mediation.
-Making use of the effective 1PI operators (\ref{rhc0}) and (\ref{effem1}) and obtaining the correction effects on the ${\boldsymbol{\mu}}$AMM due to the interaction between the right-handed sterile neutrino and the SM particles through the Feynman diagrams depicted in Fig \eqref{fig2}, we found that these kinds of standard neutrino interactions cannot account for the muon $g-2$ anomaly, because as one can see in \eqref{resulteach1}, the corrections are proportional to $m_\mu^2/M_W^2$, similar to SM corrections.
+Making use of the effective 1PI operators (\ref{rhc0}) and (\ref{effem1}) and obtaining the correction effects on the ${\boldsymbol{\mu}}$AMM due to the interaction between the right-handed sterile neutrino and the SM particles through the Feynman diagrams depicted in Fig \eqref{fig2}, we found that these kinds of standard neutrino interactions cannot account for the muon $g-2$ anomaly, because as demonstrated in \eqref{resulteach1}, the corrections scale as $m_{\boldsymbol{\mu}}^2/M_W^2$, similar to SM corrections.
 This should be avoided by a mechanism of chiral enhancement \cite{Crivellin:2021rbq, Crivellin:2018qmi}.
-Indeed, we obtain the promising correction \eqref{weinberg2}, which is proportional to $m_\mu M_D/M_W^2$, originating from the chirality flipping a large Dirac mass $M_D$ of sterile neutrinos.
+Indeed, we obtain the promising correction \eqref{weinberg2}, which is proportional to $m_{\boldsymbol{\mu}} M_D^{l}/M_W^2$, originating from the chirality flipping a large Dirac mass $M_D^{l}$ of sterile neutrinos.

 Next, we considered the non-standard Dirac neutrino interactions being due to $W$ boson mediation with Left-Right neutrino mixing, illustrated via the Feynman diagram in Fig \eqref{Wein}.
 As our studies showed, if neutrinos can experience such an exotic coupling, they will play an important role in explaining $(g-2)_{{\boldsymbol{\mu}}}$ anomaly.
 In continuation, we tried to analyze the implications of our results in the ${\boldsymbol{\mu}}$AMM and to study the constraint on the parameter space of right-handed sterile neutrino using the experimental data of $a_{\boldsymbol{\mu}}$, which the discussions are as follows: